Puriney/LV_METRIC/README.md

 Still starting from the same seed, the program attempts to find threshold which can identify the boundary between the peripheral myocardial region and inner blood region.

-In this example, the ratio between blood mean and threshold has a spke value of 3.0, which further approximately suggests the average intensity of peripheral myocardial region, e.g. 180/3.0=60.
+In this example, the ratio between blood mean and threshold has a spike value of 3.0, which further approximately suggests the average intensity of peripheral myocardial region, e.g. 180/3.0=60.

-The inferred mycardial region is shown as figure below and the s.t.d. is calculated.
+The inferred myocardial region is shown as figure below and the s.t.d. is calculated.

 ![Imgur](http://i.imgur.com/0Ckgi9V.png)

 ## Content analysis of LV

-The intensity distribution of region surrounded by above mycardial line is:
+The intensity distribution of region surrounded by above myocardial line is:

 ![Imgur](http://i.imgur.com/jSCxySp.png)